skguma/Fedi-image-scraper/README.md

 3. Execute `.XAML` files in each folder (You can run it by double-clicking it)

-4. Please modify the following variables and arguments to suit your environment.
+4. Please modify the following variables and arguments to suit your environment

 <br/>

 **AccountImage > Main.xaml > variables tab**
 ```
-- "baseURL": folder path where the scraped image is stored
+- "baseURL": Folder path where the scraped image is stored

 - "imageDataExcelFile": Excel file name to store the account where the image was uploaded and the tweet data.